 \end{figure*}

-While the biarticular exoskeleton showed a better performance than monoarticular when the inertial properties of exoskeletons were considered (Figure \ref{Fig_Paretofronts_Mass_Regeneration_Effect}), the slope of Pareto front for both exoskeletons indicates that devices with higher torque capacity will not make a considerable change on the amount of assist that the device can provide to the subjects due to the inertia effect and this can be seen more obviously for the monoarticular device.
+While the biarticular exoskeleton showed a better performance than the monoarticular skeleton when the inertial properties of exoskeletons were considered (Figure \ref{Fig_Paretofronts_Mass_Regeneration_Effect}), the slope of Pareto front for both exoskeletons indicates that devices with higher torque capacity does not considerably/significantly change the amount of assistance that the device can provide to the subjects due to the inertia effect, which can be seen more obviously for the monoarticular device.

-The analyses accomplished for the effect of the regeneration and device inertial characteristics on the performance of assistive devices can provide a qualitative perspective for mechatronic systems designers on designing assistive devices.
+The analyses accomplished for the effect of the regeneration and device inertial characteristics on the performance of assistive devices can provide a qualitative perspective for mechatronic systems designers for designing assistive devices.
 The general outcome of these analyses shows that selecting an actuator with a high torque density is essential to reduce the reflected inertia effect of gear train on the power expenditure of subjects.
 The active inertia compensation methods by designing a controller also can be helpful in reducing the impact of inertia on the metabolic expenditure increase of subjects, which has been used by \cite{148} for controlling a one degree of freedom knee exoskeleton to compensate its inertia; however, this method comes with some coupled stability issues \cite{146,147,148} that need to be addressed while designing the controller.

-The results also showed that keeping the actuator mass near to proximal joints and assisting the joint of interest distally has a considerable impact on the metabolic power consumption of subjects.
-As we discussed previously, this mechanical design conclusion was already studied on the human musculoskeletal system, and it was shown the biarticular muscles enable human musculoskeletal structure to keep muscle volume near to trunk and transfer power to the distal joints to reduce the inertia and mass of the leg.
+The results also showed that keeping the actuator mass near proximal joints and assisting the joint of interest distally has a considerable impact on the metabolic power consumption of subjects.
+As we discussed previously, this mechanical design conclusion was already studied on the human musculoskeletal system, and it was shown the biarticular muscles enable human musculoskeletal structures to keep muscle volume near to the trunk and transfer power to the distal joints to reduce the inertia and mass of the leg.
 Consequently, the bio-inspired biarticular and multi-articular configurations of the assistive devices can provide a promising improvement in their performance.

 Although assistive design with highly effective regeneration requires system-level optimization and complicating the design of assistive devices \cite{140}, even a qualitative comparison between devices with regeneration and without regeneration shows a remarkable difference in power consumption.
-This implies the necessity of regeneration, especially for untethered devices, to improve their independence and their operation duration.
+This implies the necessity of regeneration, especially for untethered devices, to improve their independence and their operational duration.

 As was discussed, the main difference between the inertial properties of the exoskeletons was the location of augmenting the knee actuator affecting the performance of the monoarticular exoskeleton significantly.
 According to the developed model, the performance of the monoarticular exoskeleton can be improved by embedding the knee actuator to the upper part of the shank or thigh while its kinematic remains constant.
-Therefore, we examined the performance of the monoarticular with two different inertial characteristics.
+Therefore, we examined the performance of the monoarticular exoskeleton with two different inertial characteristics.

 \begin{figure*}[ht]